mayabreslauer/Pharmacy-Agent/evaluation.md

 * User switches languages mid-conversation →	Agent maintains continuity
 * SSE disconnect →	Frontend recovers gracefully

-## 5. Quantitative Metrics

-These optional metrics help evaluate overall system quality.

-Latency – time from user request → first streamed token (< 500ms ideal).

-Token Streaming Smoothness – no long gaps (>2s) unless necessary.

-Tool Success Rate – at least 95% of tool calls should complete successfully.

-Accuracy – >90% of tool responses should match DB entries.

-Workflow Completion Rate – multi-step flows should complete successfully ≥ 90% of the time.

-## 6. Evaluation Checklist for Reviewers

-A reviewer should validate the following:

-Backend

- Server starts without errors

- All tools return valid output

- SSE streaming works end-to-end

- Logs show correct tool calls

-Frontend

- UI receives live stream without freezing

- Tool call displays correctly

- Multi-step conversations appear fluid

- No console errors

-Agent Behavior

- Agent does not hallucinate medications

- Agent handles missing data

- Agent follows instructions strictly

- Conversations match screenshots in the deliverables

-## 7. Summary
+## 5. Summary

 The evaluation plan ensures that the Pharmacy Agent is:

-Reliable – performs workflows without breaking
+* Reliable: performs workflows without breaking

-Accurate – uses the correct tools and correct data
+* Accurate: uses the correct tools and correct data

-Robust – handles edge cases gracefully
+* Robust: handles edge cases gracefully

-User-Friendly – streams smoothly with minimal latency
+* User-Friendly: streams smoothly with minimal latency

-Aligned with Requirements – meets all project specifications
+* Aligned with Requirements: meets all project specifications

 This evaluation framework can also be reused if the system is extended with more tools or a larger database.